 You can also click to view all the detail for the metrics, including sources and citation indexes.
 Click the arrow next to any metric on the detail page to view its specifics.

-Hiding the Widget for a Site or Publication
+Hiding the Plum Print for a Site or Publication

 By default, PlumX Metrics display on article-level pages for works that have at least one metric in any category.
 Administrators can control whether PlumX Metrics display by toggling a configuration at the site level or in individual publications.